 The main housing options for students in France are:

-- Student halls of residence between 150 and 600 EUR/month, depending on: the university, included facilities, if the room is private or shared.
+- Student halls of residence between 150 and 600 EUR/month, including facilities if the room is private or shared.
 Around 13% of international students live in student residences.

 - Rent/share an apartment between 400 and 700 EUR/month, while in smaller French cities you can rent a small apartment for about 300 EUR/month.

-If you will live with your partner and/or child(dren), the price for rent would range from 700 to 1,000 EUR/month, and you could pay higher if you choose an apartment in the city centre.
-The utility bills (electricity, water, internet) would be another 200 EUR/month.
+- If you will live with your partner and/or child(ren), the price for rent would range from 700 to 1,000 EUR/month, and you could pay higher if you choose an apartment in the city centre.
+The utility bills (electricity, water, the internet) would be another 200 EUR/month.

 - Host family you can find rates that are only 200 EUR/ month to about 800 EUR/month in Paris.
 However, they all include at least one meal per day.

-As far as the satisfaction rate regarding accommodation conditions in France, around 58% of the international students are satisfied, which is just a small percent below 60%, the average rate for Europe.
+According to a study made by Eurostudent.eu, international students satisfaction rate regarding accommodation conditions in France is around 58%, which is just a small percent below 60%, the average rate for Europe.

 One person can expect to spend on average about 200 250 EUR/month on groceries in Paris, less in the provinces.

-The average price for a meal in a least expensive restaurant costs between 15 and 20 EUR.
+The average price for a meal in the least expensive restaurant costs between 15 and 20 EUR.
 In gourmet restaurants, menus can be even more expensive.
-Desserts are sometimes not detailed on the menu, but the most common are: fruit tart (such as apple tart, tarte aux pommes), crème caramel, ice-cream (glaces), with prices from 6 to 8 EUR.

 Scholarships for international students are offered by some universities, by the French Ministry of Foreign Affairs or the French embassy from your country.